-A. Definition of an RCPS
+2.1 Definition of an RCPS

 First considering the classical framework, the following concepts should be kept in mind.
-Beyond a scalar deterministic (i.e. fixed) value X, a random variable (RV) may be defined as a function X whose scalar value $X(\alpha)$ depends on an outcome α of the considered probability space Ω .
-That outcome α is randomly drawn and, once selected, it completely defines the corresponding (complex or real) value $X(\alpha)$ of X. One may thus e.g. model an experiment where a die is cast, each of its faces corresponds to an outcome α , and the user's numerical gain $X(\alpha)$ associated with each given face α in a game is fixed.
+Beyond a scalar deterministic (i.e. fixed) value X, a random variable (RV) may be defined as a function \mathbf{X} whose scalar value $X(\alpha)$ depends on an outcome α of the considered probability space Ω .
+That outcome α is randomly drawn and, once selected, it completely defines the corresponding (complex or real) value $X(\alpha)$ of \mathbf{X} .
+One may thus e.g. model an experiment where a die is cast, each of its faces corresponds to an outcome α , and the user's numerical gain $X(\alpha)$ associated with each given face α in a game is fixed (beyond that simple case, one may consider situations where the possible values $X(\alpha)$ do not have the same probability or even span a continuous set).
 More generally, a random vector is a vector whose components are RV, i.e. all their values are fixed by the considered single outcome α .

-Now moving to the quantum framework, the simplest states considered in the literature, called pure states, are deterministic: such a state may be defined as a ket where the kets $|k\rangle$ form an orthonormal basis of the considered d-dimensional space (with $d = 2^Q$ for Q qubits) and the corresponding complex-valued coefficients c_k are fixed for a given state $|\psi\rangle$.
+Now moving to the quantum framework, the simplest states considered in the literature, called pure states, are deterministic in the sense that they have deterministic coefficients: such a deterministic-coefficient pure state (DCPS) may be defined as a ket where the kets $|k\rangle$ form an orthonormal basis of the considered d-dimensional space (with $d=2^Q$ for Q qubits) and the corresponding complex-valued coefficients c_k are fixed for a given state $|\psi\rangle$.
 In our above-mentioned papers, we extended that concept to random-coefficient pure states, or RCPS.
-Such a state may be defined as a ket where the complex-valued coefficients $\mathbf{c}{\mathbf{k}}$ are RV, i.e. they depend on a randomly drawn outcome α .
-Once a single α has been selected, all corresponding coefficient values $c_k(\alpha)$ are fixed, as in a classical random vector.
-A given outcome α thus yields a fixed, i.e. deterministiccoefficient, pure state
+Such a state may be defined as a ket